This legislative ask is designed to be shared with your members of Congress and their staff.

 The Violence Against Women Act (VAWA) addresses violence and sexual assault by providing the resources and services necessary for public safety.
 This bill is especially significant for Native American communities, which deal with domestic and sexual violence at unparalleled rates.

-Reauthorize VAWA with strong tribal provisions contained in H.R.
-1585 in the 116th Congress.
+Reauthorize VAWA with the strong tribal provisions that are included in H.R.
+1620.

 Because 97 percent of American Indian and Alaska Native women who are victims of violence have experienced that violence at the hands of a non-Native perpetrator, expanding tribal jurisdiction over non-Native assailants is necessary for seeking justice for victims.

 In the last Congress, the House passed a strong VAWA reauthorization bill (H.R.
 1585) that expands tribal jurisdiction to include sexual assault, sex trafficking, stalking, assault on law enforcement officers, and child abuse, in addition to domestic violence.
 Unfortunately, the Senate failed to act to reauthorize VAWA in the last Congress.

 Congress needs to reauthorize the Violence Against Women Act quickly.
 We urge you to support the reauthorization of VAWA with at least the same tribal jurisdiction provisions that are included in H.R.
 1620.”